Epicodus-Curriculum/intro-full-stack/0_0_epicodus_dev_team_scrum_and_finding_a_pair.md

 Take about 15 to 20 minutes troubleshooting any connectivity issues yourselves.
 Reach out to an instructor before moving on if there are still any issues.

 ## Dev Team Icebreaker
-Once everyone is able to communicate in Discord, let’s begin dev team scrum.
+Once everyone is able to communicate in Discord, let's begin dev team scrum.
 For this first meeting, we’ll start with a simple icebreaker so we can get to know each other a little bit.

 Each person takes a turn speaking: